csci-1301/csci-1301.github.io/docs/user_guide.md

 **Install required dependencies**

 To find the current list of dependencies needed to build this resource, refer to the [build script install section](https://github.com/csci-1301/csci-1301.github.io/blob/main/.travis.yml) which lists all required packages need to build the resource.
-The exact installation steps may vary depending on your local operating system.
+The exact installation steps vary depending on your local operating system.

 In general the following dependencies are needed: